allenai/s2orc/README.md

 ## License

-S2ORC is released under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+S2ORC is currently released through the [Semantic Scholar Public API](https://www.semanticscholar.org/product/api) under the [ODC-By 1.0](https://opendatacommons.org/licenses/by/1-0/).
 By using S2ORC, you are agreeing to its usage terms.

 Please note this means that S2ORC is currently *only* available for non-commercial use.

 ## Citation